-For noncredit use of facilities, the university will charge non-SUNY Cortland organizations an operational reimbursement to cover the cost of facilities on university grounds.
+For noncredit use of facilities, SUNY Cortland will charge non-college organizations an operational reimbursement to cover the cost of facilities on College grounds.
 Examples of such costs are maintenance, repair, equipment replacement and utilities.
 In addition to the operational reimbursement, organizations will pay for any labor, services, equipment and damage costs incurred by their programs.